aaronbloomfield/ics/hws/hw-hashing.md

 There are six files to submit:

-- `Makefile`, which should compile `crc16.cpp` from part 1, and -- if necessary -- any code form parts 2 and 3
+- `Makefile`, which should compile the code, as necessary, from all three tasks; you can just have an `echo` statement if you do not need to compile your code
-- `crc16.cpp` from task 1
+- `crc16crack.sh` and your source code from task 1
 - `dictionary.sh` and your source code from task 2
 - `passwords.sh` and your source code from task 3

 We will be compiling your submission with `make`.

+#### Submission hints

+The CRC-16 cracking code will take some time on Gradescope.
+You can write a temporary version of that program that just writes anything to `output.txt` to start -- this will obviously fail the Gradescope tests, but it will allow you to ensure that everything else in your submission works (Makefile, the other file parts, the shell scripts, etc.).
+Once you know everything else works, you can submit your real version of the CRC-16 cracking code.